Cabaret | Storyteller

 – Kate Burton

-Ann Talman will be a guest on Everything Old Is New Again Radio Show on Sunday, April 21st at 10PM(ET) on WBAI 99.5 FM New York & wbai.org & & Wednesday, 24th, 2024 at 9PM(ET) on The Penthouse at thepenthouse.fm.
+Ann Talman was a guest on Everything Old Is New Again Radio Show on Sunday, April 21st at 10PM(ET) on WBAI 99.5 FM New York.
+The broadcast repeated on wbai.org on Wednesday, 24th, 2024 at 9PM(ET) on The Penthouse at thepenthouse.fm.
 More info at www.oldisnew.org.

 This episode is about Mike Renzi was Musical Director, Arranger & Accompanist to some of the biggest names in show business.
 These talented & lucky ladies spent a day with Mike and would record with him.
 These would be Mike's last studio recordings.
 Mike Renzi died on September 29, 2021.
 The show will be an appreciation of his musical contribution.
 In addition to hearing Mike with Tony Bennett & Lena Horne & Maureen McGovern & Mel Torme and dozens of others, you will also hear Mike’s final recordings from the Recording Studio Workshop tapings.
 Provided to the show by the workshop’s creator Lina Koutrakos with performances by: Margaret CurryDiane D'AngeloMary Sue DanielsPatrice McKinleyAnn Talman & Lina Koutrakos.